 Texas Church Pays Off over $10 Million Medical Debt in Easter Gift to Local Families 2018.
 Read more…

-CURRENT CHRISTIAN NEWS AND INFORMATION
+CHRISTIAN NEWS AND INFORMATION

 Vice President Mike Pence’s Historic Knesset Speech – 1-22-18